North Anna Nuclear Generating Station: 2011 Virginia earthquake

 At 1:51pm on August 23, 2011, a 5.8 magnitude earthquake occurred, centered south of Mineral, Virginia, eleven miles from the North Anna Nuclear Station.
 The Associated Press reported the quake "was felt as far north as Rhode Island, New York City and Martha's Vineyard, Mass."
 The reactors automatically shut down and, because of a loss of offsite power, four diesel generators started up to supply electricity to safety systems.
 The plant reported an "Alert" status, the second lowest level of four NRC emergency classifications, until 11:16am on August 24, 2011.
 One of the generators suffered a coolant leak and stopped working.
 A fifth standby generator was activated to replace the broken unit, which was repaired.
 Offsite power was restored later on August 23.
 Dominion also reported that the aftershocks did not affect the power plant.
 Also on August 24, Dominion announced that it had ended the "Notice of Unusual Event", the least serious of the NRC emergency classifications, at the North Anna Power Station following inspection of equipment susceptible to seismic activity.
 However the plant was not restarted, pending NRC permission, until November.

 After the Fukushima disaster had occurred six months prior, the Virginia earthquake prompted public fears of a similar nuclear accident at North Anna.
-According to local Virginia media station, WHSV, "The two North Anna reactors are among 27 in the eastern and central U.S. that may need upgrades because those plants are more likely to get hit with an earthquake larger than the one on which their design was based, according to a preliminary Nuclear Regulatory Commission review."
-Dominion has publicly stated that on-site, spent-nuclear-fuel long-term storage canisters shifted during the earthquake along with various building cracks, all while maintaining such damage does not represent unsafe operating conditions.

 After more than two months of inspections, NRC permitted restart in November 2011.
 As of December 20, 2011, both units at North Anna Power Station have restarted and are operating at full power.